emalyvatne/emalyvatne.github.io/content/post/2025-05-17-schedule-optimization/index.md

 ##### Big Ten School Details and Distance Matrix

 The first assumption we will make in this problem is that the stadium is located in a negligible distance from the latitude and longitude of the city that the university is listed in.
 This also means we are not accounting for certain things such as mode of travel (e.g., driving versus flying) and ancillary details such as distance between a given airport and that stadium.
-While these things will inevitably add up when traveling to 18 schools, we are overlooking these details for the sake of this problem.
-In a more comprehensive approach to this question, I would like to have included the flight tracker API and Google Maps API to account for more accurate estimates of distances traveled.
+While these things will inevitably add up when traveling to 18 schools, we are overlooking these details for the sake of this optimization problem example.
+In a more comprehensive approach to this question, I would like to have included the flight tracker API and Google Maps API to account for more accurate estimates of distances and durations traveled.
 With all of that being said, we'll proceed with this question by obtaining the latitude and longitude of the Big Ten institutions by using a simple webscraper to collect this information off of Wikipedia:

 ```
 import pandas as pd